 Roadmap of a difficult relationship

-in 1991, when (in fact) the USSR was divided between the Western elites and the nomenklatura of the former Soviet, many agreements were reached: the most important of these?
+In 1991, when (de facto) the USSR was divided between the Western elites and the nomenklatura of the former Soviet many agreements were reached: the most important of these?
 The end of mutual military offensives.

-The Russian Federation, which was practically the 100% military copy of the Soviet Union, abandoned its bases in Europe and around the world.
-It ended the 24-hour patrols of nuclear-armed submarines and aircraft entering US territory and stopped the copious trafficking of weapons to "unstable" countries.
+The Russian Federation, which was practically a 100% military copy of the Soviet Union, abandoned its bases in Europe and the world.
+It ended 24-hour patrols of nuclear-armed submarines and planes entering US territory and stopped the copious trafficking of weapons to “unstable” countries.

 He uses?
 Since 1996 they have held a rather different conduct.
-In Russia hundreds of organizations have sprung up more or less "spontaneously" directed by the American way of life with consequent patchy colored revolutions.
-Have you ever seen a single NGO on American soil promote the Russian vision of how Americans should live their lives?
-It is not enough: the US has slowly started a 'encirclement' maneuver in the countries of the former Union, placing troops almost everywhere, including those equipped with nuclear weapons.
+In Russia, hundreds of organizations have arisen more or less "spontaneously" directed by the American way of life resulting in colorful, patchy revolutions.
+Have you ever seen a single NGO on American soil promoting the Russian vision of how Americans should live their lives?
+It's not enough: the USA has slowly started an 'encirclement' maneuver in the countries of the former Union, positioning troops almost everywhere, including those equipped with nuclear weapons.

 From the 1996 to the 2003, Russia has asked the US to review its policy.
 From the 2004 to the 2007, the requests have become firmer.
 2008 from today, Russia said it was increasingly prepared to react (just collect and reread the Putin's speeches) without hiding his willingness to respond, even militarily.